ChemBioHTP/enzyhtp_doc/docs/source/sci_api_tutorial/preparation_protonate_stru.rst

     :column: col-lg-12 col-md-12 col-sm-12 col-xs-12 p-2 text-left

-    In order to make use of the ``protonation`` module, we should have structure loaded.
+    In order to make use of the API, we should have structure loaded.

     .. code:: python

         import enzy_htp.structure as struct
-        from enzy_htp.preparation import protonate

         sp = struct.PDBParser()